Tsinghua Icon YMSC Icon String Theory Group at YMSC

 Faculty Map

-• Chi-Ming Chang: supersymmetric sectors, black holes, BMN matrix models, celestial amplitudes, and fermionic/topological systems.
+• Chi-Ming Chang: protected sectors in supersymmetric field theory, black-hole microstate counting, BMN and D1-D5 systems, celestial holography, and fermionic/topological systems.

-• Ling-Yan Hung: holography, tensor networks, generalized symmetries, topological phases, and quantum information.
+• Ling-Yan Hung: holography, BCFT ensembles, tensor-network RG, generalized symmetries, topological phases, and quantum information.

-• Si Li: algebraic and geometric aspects of QFT, BV quantization, chiral algebras, and Chern-Simons matrix models.
+• Si Li: algebraic and geometric QFT, BV quantization, chiral algebras, algebraic index theory, and Chern-Simons matrix models.

-• Wei Song: quantum gravity, flat/BMS holography, warped/deformed CFT, and holographic entanglement.
+• Wei Song: quantum gravity, flat and BMS holography, warped/deformed CFT, $T\bar{T}$/$J\bar{T}$ deformations, and holographic entanglement.

-• Ning Su: numerical and analytic conformal bootstrap, 3d CFTs, QED$_3$, and bootstrap algorithms.
+• Ning Su: numerical and analytic conformal bootstrap, 3d CFTs, super-Ising and Potts/cubic fixed points, QED$_3$, and bootstrap algorithms.

-• Junya Yagi: integrable systems, quantum field theory, tetrahedron equation, cluster algebras, and M-theory constructions.
+• Junya Yagi: integrable systems from quantum field theory, tetrahedron equations, quantum cluster algebras, state-integral models, and M-theory constructions.